-Even more, you’ll know the true impact of a powerful coronal mass ejection from the Sun.
-Very nerdy, but true.
-Personally, I’m fascinated with the role of electricity and magnetism in the universe.
-It allows me to better appreciate life.
+Plus, you’ll grasp the true impact of a powerful coronal mass ejection from the Sun.
+Super nerdy, I know, but it’s fascinating.
+Personally, I’m captivated by the role of electricity and magnetism in the universe, which helps me appreciate life even more.

 Now, I’m not saying you need a degree to learn any of the above.
-In fact, I’m not even a fan of formal engineering education as currently set up.
-But, formal education may be the catalyst to kickstarting your outside learning.
-It may ignite your curiosity and open your eyes to a whole new world.
+In fact, I’m not the biggest fan of formal engineering education as it stands.
+However, formal education might just be the catalyst that kickstarts your independent learning journey, igniting your curiosity and opening your eyes to a whole new world.

 #9 Career satisfaction